The universal group of Burger--Mozes and the Howe--Moore property: Definitions and some known properties

 \section{Definitions and some known properties}

 First, let us fix some general notation.
-Denote by \textbf{$\mathbf{\T}$ a $d$-regular tree, with $d \geq 3$,} and by $\Aut(\T)$ its full group of automorphisms.
+Denote by $\T$ a \textbf{$d$-regular tree, with $d \geq 3$,} and by $\Aut(\T)$ its full group of automorphisms that is endowed with the compact-open topology.
 Denote by $\dist_{\T}(\cdot, \cdot)$ the usual metric on $\T$ where every edge has length one.
+Consider the vertices of each edge of $T_d$ are colored differently and each edge uses the same set of two colors.
+We say $g \in \Aut(T_d)$ is \textbf{type-preserving} if $g$ preserves the above coloration of the tree.
+Then $G \leq \Aut(T_d)$ is type-preserving if all elements of G are type-preserving.
 Let $\Aut(\T)^{+}$ be the group of all type-preserving automorphisms of $\T$.
-By a \textbf{type-preserving automorphism} of $\T$ we mean one that preserves an orientation of $\T$ that is fixed in advance; this is the same as saying that the automorphism acts without inversion.
-Denote by $\partial \T$ the endpoints of $\T$ (they are also called the ideal points of $\T$) and we call $\partial \T$ the boundary of $\T$.
-For every two points $x,y \in \T \cup \bd \T$ we denote by $[x,y]$ the unique geodesic between $x$ and $y$ in $\T \cup \bd \T$.
+Denote by $\partial \T$ the ends of $\T$, and we call $\partial \T$ the boundary of $\T$.
+For each two points $x,y \in \T \cup \bd \T$, let $[x,y]$ be the unique geodesic between $x$ and $y$ in $\T \cup \bd \T$.